code-soup/webpack-php-boilerplate/README.md

-# 🚀 Welcome to your new awesome project!
+# 🚀 Webpack5 build script boilerplate for PHP

 This project has been created using **webpack scaffold**, you can now run